fresheneesz/bip-efficient-bitcoin-vaults/bbv/bip-beforeblockverify.md

 #### Reversible Payments

 A reversible payment is one where Alice sends Bob a transaction, but Bob can't spend for a period of time and during that time, Alice can choose to reverse the transaction.
 This is basically the opposite of expiring payments.
 These can give users the ability to reverse a transaction where they made a mistake, eg in who they sent to or the amount sent.
+This can currently be achieved by doing two transactions: however this doubles the cost of the transaction.
+OP_BBV enables reversible payments with a single transaction and consequently very little additional cost.

-If the OP_BBV spend path has more complex requirements, this can enable other interesting things, like the time-limited escrow discussed below.
+If the OP_BBV spend path has more complex requirements, this can make other interesting things cheaper, like the time-limited escrow discussed below.

 #### Time-limited Escrow